State of matter: String-net liquid

 In a string-net liquid, atoms have apparently unstable arrangement, like a liquid, but are still consistent in overall pattern, like a solid.
 When in a normal solid state, the atoms of matter align themselves in a grid pattern, so that the spin of any electron is the opposite of the spin of all electrons touching it.
 But in a string-net liquid, atoms are arranged in some pattern that requires some electrons to have neighbors with the same spin.
 This gives rise to curious properties, as well as supporting some unusual proposals about the fundamental conditions of the universe itself.

 Superglass

 A superglass is a phase of matter characterized, at the same time, by superfluidity and a frozen amorphous structure.

-Arbitrary definition
+Chain-melted state

-Although multiple attempts have been made to create a unified account, ultimately the definitions of what states of matter exist and the point at which states change are arbitrary.
-Some authors have suggested that states of matter are better thought of as a spectrum between a solid and plasma instead of being rigidly defined.
+Metals, like potassium, in the chain-melted state appear to behave as liquids and solids at the same time.
+This is a result of being subjected to high temperature and pressure, leading the chains in the potassium to dissolve into a liquid while the crystals remain solid.